Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Uncapped Public Goods

 In the uncapped setting (i.e. $\text{cap}_j = +\infty$ for all $j \in M$), Lindahl equilibrium allocations can be nicely characterized as those maximizing the Nash social welfare $\prod_i u_i(x)$ \citep{fain2016core}.
 Such an allocation can be computed by solving the following convex program:

-This program is the public-goods analogue of the Eisenberg--Gale convex program for computing a Fisher market equilibrium with private goods~\citep{eisenberg1959consensus,eisenberg1961aggregation}.
-Based on this description of the prices, we can now one can analyze the KKT conditions of \Cref{eq:EG} to show that it exactly computes Lindahl equilibrium.
+This program is the public-goods analog of the Eisenberg--Gale convex program for computing a Fisher market equilibrium with private goods~\citep{eisenberg1959consensus,eisenberg1961aggregation}.
+By analyzing the KKT conditions of \Cref{eq:EG}, one can show that it exactly computes Lindahl equilibrium.
+We include a proof for completeness.